Nestorius: Writings

-Very few of Nestorius' writings survive.
-There are several letters preserved in the records of the Council of Ephesus, and fragments of a few others.
+Very few of Nestorius' writings survive, many being destroyed by his opponents.
+There are several letters preserved in the records of the Council of Ephesus and fragments of a few others.
 About 30 sermons are extant, mostly in fragmentary form.
 The only complete treatise is the lengthy defence of his theological position, The Bazaar of Heraclides, written in exile at the Oasis, which survives in Syriac translation.
 It must have been written no earlier than 450, as he knows of the death of the Emperor Theodosius II (29 July 450).
-There is an English translation of this work, but it was criticized as inaccurate, as well as the older French translation.
+There is an English translation of this work, but it was criticised as inaccurate, as well as the older French translation.
 Further scholarly analyses have shown that several early interpolations have been made in the text, sometime in the second half of the 5th century.